ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

-           Add parentheses to the expression ``6 * 1 - 2`` to change the result that is printed from 4 to -6.
+           Where can you add a set of parentheses to the expression

+           ``6 * 1 - 2``

+           to change the result that is printed from 4 to -6?

            .. activecode::  ch3ex2q
                :nocodelens: